nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment2/team_2_assignment02.md

 ## 1. Goals

-Based on the researcher's email and the project scope, we define the following goals using the abstraction hierarchy from *Machine Learning in Production* [1].

 ### User Goals
-1.  **Analyze Performance Factors**: The researcher wants to understand how environmental variations (map layout, obstacles) and sensor disturbances influence robot navigation performance.
+1.  **Analyze Performance Factors**: The researcher wants to understand how environmental variations (map layout, obstacles) and sensor disturbances influence robot localization and navigation performance.
 2.  **Identify Failures**: The researcher needs to automatically identify and classify failed runs or unusual behaviors in the simulation.
-3.  **Correlate Variables**: The researcher aims to find relationships between scenario parameters (e.g., obstacle density) and performance outcomes.
+3.  **Correlate Variables**: The researcher aims to find relationships between scenario parameters (e.g., obstacle density) and localizationa and navigation performance outcomes.

 ### System and Feature Goals
 1.  **Automated Log Processing**: The system shall ingest raw ROS 2 logs and CSV files to extract structured data.
-2.  **Metric Calculation**: The system shall compute quantitative metrics for localization accuracy and navigation efficiency.
+2.  **Metric Calculation**: The system shall compute quantitative metrics for localization accuracy, heading accuracy, and navigation efficiency.
-3.  **Anomaly Detection**: The system shall automatically flag runs that deviate from expected behavior based on defined thresholds.
+3.  **Anomaly Detection**: The system shall automatically flag runs that deviate from expected behavior based on defined thresholds and log patterns.
 4.  **Visualization**: The system shall generate plots to visualize trajectory comparisons, error distributions, and anomaly occurrences.

 ### Model Goals
 1.  **Accurate Classification**: The anomaly detection model should maximize recall to ensure all failed runs are identified.
-2.  **Predictive Capability**: The model should identify patterns in sensor data (e.g., covariance spikes) that precede navigation failures.
+2.  **Predictive Capability**: The model should identify patterns in sensor data and logs (e.g., collision warnings) that precede navigation failures.

 ---